Incident Reporting System

 Antero facilitates data collection, investigations, and information tracking on any incident that occurs on our sites.
 Every contractor is expected to have its own, fully compliant incident investigation program in place prior to performing work for Antero.
 The program is expected to identify any factors that contributed to the incident and a comprehensive plan to help prevent reoccurrence.
 We use incidents as learning opportunities to create Safety Alerts, Bulletins, and Reminders for distribution to our contractors.

 Antero defines a ‘Near-Miss’ as an unplanned event that did not result in injury, illness, or damage, inclusive of spills, but under slightly different circumstances had the potential to do so.
 Near-miss incidents are to be reported to the Antero operations or Health, Safety, Security and Environmental teams verbally or in writing.
 Once reported, near-miss incidents are tracked within Enablon, Antero’s incident management system, and subsequently as part of Antero’s performance metrics.

 As a whole, the HSSE team combined with operations reviews near-miss incidents for trends, such as frequency, location, phase of operation and cause and will implement corrective and preventive actions to avoid reoccurrence.
-A safety alert is often created to communicate the incident and findings to other operational groups to improve awareness and when appropriate to other industry parties, regulatory agencies, and first responders.
+A HSSE alert is often created to communicate the incident and findings to other operational groups to improve awareness, and when appropriate, to other industry parties, regulatory agencies, and first responders.

-For near-miss incidents involving service providers and contractors, the process is the same as above, with the exception that the contractor would complete the investigation, identify the root cause(s) and subsequent corrective actions and Antero verifies completion of corrective actions.
+For near-miss incidents involving service providers and contractors, the process is the same as above, with the exception that the contractor completes the investigation, identify the root cause(s) and subsequent corrective actions, Antero then verifies completion of corrective actions.